 Being a member of Brassica family, the seeds of a mustard plant contain generous amounts of healthy phytonutrients called glucosinolates which can prove valuable against various cancers such as the bladder, colon, and cervical cancer.
-Glucosinates break down to form isothiocyanates with the help of myrosinase enzymes present in mustard.
 Various studies have suggested that the anti-cancer effects of these components inhibiting the growth of cancer cells and even guard against the formation of such malignant cells.

-The chemopreventive properties of its seeds help in restoring the levels of glutathione and stimulate the induction of apoptosis without affecting the normal healthy cells.

-Mustard seeds is a hearty choice when it comes to choosing cooking oil.
+The cardioprotective properties of mustard oil possibly attribute to the presence of omega-3 fatty acids among other helpful components.
 Studies conducted to assess its effects on the patients suspected of a heart attack demonstrated positive results with respect to reduction in the rate of cardiac arrhythmia, decrease in the ventricular enlargement and the chest pain associated with it.
-The cardioprotective properties of mustard oil possibly attribute to the presence of omega-3 fatty acids among other helpful components.

 Mustard seeds possess protective emetic qualities which resist the effects of poison on the body.
 A decoction made with its seeds helps in cleansing the body especially if the poisoning is caused by narcotics or excess intake of alcohol.